2025 Louisiana Legislative Update

 Act 154 – Hallucinogen Criminalization

 Summary: This Act criminalizes the production, sale, or distribution of hallucinogenic plants and fungi, including psychedelic mushrooms and other natural sources of hallucinogens.
 It also prohibits advertisements that promote these substances for human consumption.
-The Act is intended to preempt recreational or commercial markets for hallucinogens not otherwise scheduled.

 Effective Date: August 1, 2025